ovidiu94/full_stack_webbapp_gamestore/README.md

 <br><br>

-## To run the web aplication in development mode
+## To run the web application in development mode

 <br>